Shotiko11/figmatutor/figma.md

 1) if i want straight line, i should use -Shift- and -mouse-

 2) if i want to grow rectangle from the left and right with same distane, i should use -ALT- and -mouse-

+3) when i use -alt- and -mouse- (dublicate anything), and if i use additional command: -CTRL- and D, there will be a dublicate again.

+4)